-Speaker Pelosi’s obstinance and obstruction on the issue of border security has created a crisis at the border – one the Trump Administration has been seeking to resolve.
+Speaker Pelosi’s obstinancy and obstruction on the issue of border security has created a crisis at the border – one the Trump Administration has been seeking to resolve.

-Not only has Speaker Pelosi and her caucus in Congress refused to do the job of the American people by addressing this crisis, she has led an effort to block President Trump from addressing it as well.
+Not only have Speaker Pelosi and her caucus in Congress refused to do their duty to the American people by addressing this crisis, Pelosi has led an effort to block President Trump from addressing it as well.

 As we previously explained: